What is a Serverless database, and How it can Save you Time and Money

 • Serverless databases are well suited for variable traffic applications, development environments, and intermittent tasks, while traditional databases are better for consistent, predictable workloads requiring fine control.

-As with many new core storage technologies, anticipating all use cases and applications is not an easy task - it’s unlikely S3 creators predicted, 20 years ago, how standard their protocol would become for so many use cases.
+As with many new core storage technologies, anticipating all use cases and applications is not an easy task - it’s unlikely Amazon S3 creators predicted, 20 years ago, how standard their protocol would become for so many use cases.
 But seeing current adoption momentum from serverless Postgres solutions and users feedback, we can’t wait to see what’s next.

 Ready to explore serverless databases?
 Discover Scaleway’s Serverless SQL Database.